 Ms. Rupe asked if the BDP was revised to limit the number of homes to 150 from 200.
 Ms. Rezanka replied there is currently a BDP on the property for 154 units from 2006; and they are now proposing 150 units on 58 acres.
 Ms. Rupe stated there is nothing to stop her client from coming back in the future and ask to have the BDP removed.
 Ms. Rezanka stated the land will not support more than 147 units because of stormwater retention and compensatory storage.
+She said there might be availability to get a couple more, and that's why they limited the BDP to 150 units.

 Ms. Rupe asked Ms. Rezanka if she does not believe the development will devalue the property around it.
-Ms. Rezanka replied no, because it's new development and there is no evidence that it will.
-She stated appraisers will look at regular construction versus manufactured homes.
-The development will increase the value of the manufactured homes to the east and south, and it will not have any impact on the homes to the north.
+Ms. Rezanka replied no, because it's new development and there is no evidence that it will; it's all speculative.
+She stated appraisers will look at regular construction versus manufactured homes when they do appraisals.
+The development will actually increase the value of the manufactured homes to the east and south, and it will not have any impact on the homes to the north.

-Carmella Chinaris stated it is mostly a hardwood wooded area, and asked when can the board request an environmental study be done.
+Carmella Chinaris stated it is mostly a hardwood wooded area, and asked what is the timeline as far as when things happen, and when can the board request an environmental study be done on the property.
 Jeffrey Ball replied the environmental aspects will be addressed during the subdivision plan process.
 Ms. Chinaris asked if that is contingent upon approval or disapproval.
-Mr. Ball replied the developer will petition County staff for a subdivision plan to establish the lots, and then infrastructure to support that, including engineering, stormwater, and other environmental permitting that would be required to develop the property.
+Mr. Ball replied the rezoning is the first stage of the development process, and once that happens, then developer will petition County staff for a subdivision plan, which is engineering plans, to establish the lots, and then infrastructure to support that, including engineering, stormwater, and other environmental permitting that would be required to develop the property.
 Ms. Chinaris asked if the board is not within its scope to ask for an environmental report on the property before it votes to approve or disapprove.
 Mr. Ball replied the board can ask for whatever it wants, but when considering rezoning, two things are looked at, and those are consistency with the comprehensive plan and compatibility with the surrounding area, and that is the purview of the rezoning before the board.
 Ms. Chinaris pointed out that the existing zoning dates back to 1991 and environmental issues may have changed in 20 years.
+Mr. Ball state that is correct, and things do change, and as Ms. Rezanka has stated, there are no updated environmental reports to provide to you.

-Wendy Porter-Hyde stated the staff comments state, "The subject parcel contains mapped hydric soils with potential for wetlands".
+Wendy Porter-Hyde stated under 'environmental constraints' in the staff comments it says, "The subject parcel contains mapped hydric soils with potential for wetlands".
 She said Ms. Rezanka stated there are 1.56 acres of wetlands on the property, and asked when that figure was determined.
 Ms. Rezanka replied that was done in December 2020.
 Ms. Porter-Hyde noted the staff comments also state, "Portions of the subject property may contain mapped Type 2 aquifer recharge soils that are found within aquifer recharge areas." and asked if that has been determined yet.
 Ms. Rezanka replied it has been determined and the environmentalist says it is not.
 She stated just because there are soils doesn't mean there are wetlands, it means there's the potential for wetlands.
 She said those comments were done by the Natural Resources Department and the maps they use have been around for a long time and have not been updated.